top of page

 "Besides depicting the visible world, the purpose of art is to convey the invisible world in a way that allows us to understand it and see it.
 Ornaments help people receive, organise and relay necessary information.
 This information contains values that are not treated lightly.
 Ancient geometric shapes have often survived unchanged for centuries on clothing because the sacral sphere associated with the celebration of humans and their limits is conservative." - Kärt Summatavet

-The 'Vöö' (Belt) is a giant seven-metre belt inspired by traditional ornamental and woven belts, which talks about the healthy attitude of Estonians towards this life and the afterlife through the medium of a performance.
+The 'Vöö' (Belt) is a monumental seven-meter belt inspired by traditional Estonian woven and ornamental belts.
+Through performance, it delves into Estonians’ relationship with death, loss, and the afterlife.
 The main objects that inspired the work were a woven belt decorated with human figures from Tõstamaa Parish and almost 10-metre-long belts that the women of Muhu island had to spin themselves in.
 By linking spinning action and figures, the project became centred in movement and the human body.

 MEDIA COVERAGE